projectcapsule/capsule/docs/operator/custom-resources.md

   name: capsule-oil-argoproj-provisioner
   namespace: oil-production
 subjects:
-  - kind: Group
+  - kind: User
     apiGroup: rbac.authorization.k8s.io
-    name: oil
+    name: alice
 roleRef:
   apiGroup: rbac.authorization.k8s.io
   kind: ClusterRole
   name: argoproj-provisioner
 ```

-With the above example, Capsule is leaving any tenant owner of `oil` tenant to create namespaced custom resources.
+With the above example, Capsule is leaving the tenant owner to create namespaced custom resources.

 > Nota bene: a tenant owner having the admin scope on its namespaces only, does not have the permission to create Custom Resources Definitions (CRDs) because this requires a cluster admin permission level.
 Only Bill, the cluster admin, can create CRDs.
 This is a known limitation of any multi-tenancy environment based on a single Kubernetes cluster.

 # What’s next
-See how Bill, the cluster admin, can assign to Alice the permissions to create custom resources in her tenant.
-[Create custom resources in a tenant]().
+See how Bill, the cluster admin, can set taints on the Alice's namespaces.
+[Taint namespaces]().